-23. The success of the Plaintiff's Products has resulted in significant infringement of Plaintiff's Patent.
-Because of this, Plaintiff has implemented an anti-infringement program that involves investigating suspicious websites and online marketplace listings identified in proactive Internet sweeps.
-Recently, Plaintiff has identified many fully interactive e-commerce stores offering Unauthorized Products on online marketplace platforms like Amazon.com, Inc. ("Amazon"), including the e-commerce stores operating under the Seller Aliases.
-True and correct copies of the screenshot printouts showing the active e-commerce stores operating under the Seller Aliases.

-24. The Seller Aliases target consumers in this Judicial District and throughout the United States.
+- 20. The success of the Plaintiff's Products has resulted in significant infringement of Plaintiff's Patent.
+Recently, Plaintiff has identified many e-commerce sellers offering Unauthorized Products on online marketplace platforms like Amazon.com, Inc. ("Amazon"), including the e-commerce stores operating under the Seller Aliases listed on Schedule A. True and correct copies of the screenshot printouts showing the active e-commerce stores operating under the Seller Aliases reviewed are attached as Exhibit 2. - 21.
+The Seller Aliases target consumers in this Judicial District and throughout the United States.
 According to a report prepared for The Buy Safe America Coalition, most counterfeit products now come through international mail and express courier services (as opposed to containers) due to increased sales from offshore online infringers.
-The Counterfeit Silk Road: Impact of Counterfeit Consumer Products Smuggled Into the United States, prepared by John Dunham & Associates (Exhibit 3).

-25. Because counterfeit products sold by offshore online counterfeiters do not enter normal retail distribution channels, the U.S. economy lost an estimated 300,000 or more full-time jobs in the wholesale and retail sectors alone in 2020.
+The Counterfeit Silk Road: Impact of Counterfeit Consumer Products Smuggled Into the United States, prepared by John Dunham & Associates (Exhibit 3). - 22.
+Because counterfeit products sold by offshore online counterfeiters do not enter normal retail distribution channels, the U.S. economy lost an estimated 300,000 or more full-time jobs in the wholesale and retail sectors alone in 2020.
 Id.
 When accounting for lost jobs from suppliers that would serve these retail and wholesale establishments, and the lost jobs that would have been induced by employees re-spending their wages in the economy, the total economic impact resulting from the sale of counterfeit products was estimated to cost the United States economy over 650,000 full-time jobs that would have paid over \$33.6 billion in wages and benefits.
 Id.
 Additionally, it is estimated that the importation of counterfeit goods costs the United States government nearly \$7.2 billion in personal and business tax revenues in the same period.
 Id.